MAP PRINT TAKE 1

 As a stress reliever / creative outlet, I drew or painted (almost) every day my senior year in college.
-Though I mostly painted flowers (shocking, right?!), I filled stacks of sketchbooks with all kinds of subject matter, including my first ever map illustration (found in the instagram archives circa 2012!).
+I filled stacks of sketchbooks with all kinds of subject matter, including my first ever map illustration (found in the instagram archives circa 2012!).
 I had been pinning different maps on pinterest and thought I'd experiment by drawing my own version.
-Since there wasn't just ONE city I was obsessed with (Paris, Florence, Rome....how's a girl to choose just one?), I decided to draw my school (Furman in Greenville SC) with nothing but a black sharpie and a few paint pens.
+I don't know about y'all, but I love celebrating the places I've lived in and traveled to.
+One of my favorite ways to celebrate is (obviously) through art.
+I contemplating painting an international destination like Paris, Rome, and Madrid like most of the art I was looking at did, but, when I couldn't settle on a single place, I decided to draw my school (Furman University in Greenville SC).
+With nothing but a black sharpie and a few paint pens, I created my first "map" design.